 Roofs can be many different shapes; including hip, gable, monoslope (skillion) or flat.

-Lightweight framing is ideally suited to construction that requires ease of transportation and build time.
+Lightweight framing is ideally suited to construction that requires ease of transportation and rapid build time.

 The Wesbeam Design Centre works with many clients on lightweight framing plans.